Kumara plicatilis – updating web

 Tree

-This repeatedly dichotomously branched and sturdy small Tree may reach 3 to 5m high.
-The Bark on the robust Trunk is thick and corky (photo 293).
+This sturdy small Tree is repeatedly dichotomously branched (pattern where a single stem or branch divides into two equal branches, creating a fork-like structure -photo 293) and rebranched and may reach 3 to 5m high.
+The fire-resistant grey to dark grey Bark on the robust Trunk is thick and corky (photo 293).
 The forked branches are perched on the sturdy trunk (photo 201) and end with leaves.
 This tree is slow growing – a 5m high tree may be as much as 150 years old.

 Leaves

+This plant is recognisable by its impressive and unusual fan like arrangement of its leaves (photo 291).
 On this evergreen tree, the Leaves are arranged in two opposite rows (photo 291).
 They are simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
-The dull green or grey-green leaves collectively appear at the apex of each dichotomous branch.
-They are vertically tilted, flat and fan like (photo 291).
-Individual leaves are up to 30 x 4cm and are widely strap-shaped with a rounded often-reddish Apex (photo 291R).
-The Petioles (leaf stalks) are absent, and the leaf Base is amplexicaul (a leaf base that embraces and surrounds a stem photo 291).
+The dull green or grey-green leaves collectively appear at the apex of each dichotomous branch (pattern where a single stem or branch divides into two equal branches, creating a fork-like structure branch).
+Leaves are vertically tilted, flat and fan like (photo 291).
+Individual leaves are not arranged in a rosette.
+They are up to 30 x 4cm and are strap-shaped.
+Petioles (leaf stalks) are absent, and the leaf Base is amplexicaul (a leaf base that embraces and surrounds a stem – photo 291).
 The Margin is smooth until near the apex where it may be red and slightly toothed (photo 291R).
 Leaves mature to a dull green or grey green and are entire (with a continuous margin, not in any way indented).
 Damaged leaves release a clear sap.
-Like Aloidendron barberae, the old dry leaves do not remain attached to the trunk (photos 291 & 201 – under Tree).
+Like Aloidendron barberae, the old dry leaves do not remain attached to the trunk (photo 291).

 Flowers

-From each leaf cluster, the brilliant red or orange Flowers develop in a single, 25cm long, upright, cylindrical Raceme (a simple, unbranched, indeterminate inflorescence with pedicellate – stalked flowers along the axis that open in succession towards the apex).
-This raceme contains up to 30 fairly widely spaced apart flowers – far less than in most Asphodelaceae.
+From each leaf cluster, the brilliant red or orange Flowers develop in a single, 25cm long, upright, cylindrical Raceme (a simple, always unbranched, indeterminate inflorescence with pedicellate – stalked flowers along the axis that open in succession towards the apex).
+This raceme usually contains 20 to 30 fairly widely spaced apart flowers – far less than in most in the family Asphodelaceae.
 Individual flowers are thick, fleshy and almost cylindrical (photo 292).
 Flowers are bisexual and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 The Perianth (the 2 floral envelopes considered together) is corolla-like.
 Here 2 series of 3 segments are present, each of which are undifferentiated into Calyx and Corolla.
 The resulting 6 segments are called Tepals.
 The Stamens have Filaments that are subulate (a part that is slender and tapering to a point).
 The 6 filaments end in slightly exserted Anthers.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
 The pistil has a trilocular, superior Ovary containing many axial ovules and a Style that is filiform (thread or filament like).
 This ends in a small capitate (formed like a head) Stigma that extends beyond the now lighter coloured and downward pointing perianth.
 This change in direction allows pollinators to exit the flowers more easily (photo 292).
-Flowers bloom in spring (Aug-Oct).
+Flowers bloom in spring (Aug-Oct) and the picture below was possibly the last flower on this plant for the year!

 Fruit